bartve/disconnect/README.md

 var dis = new Discogs().setConfig({outputFormat: 'html'});
 ```

+Note that the HTML and plaintext formats will be available as `profile_html` and `profile_plaintext` respectively.

 ### Discogs Auth
 Just provide the client constructor with your preferred way of [authentication](http://www.discogs.com/developers/#page:authentication).
 ```javascript